lneha/CS4120-bias-detection-project/README.md

 - Sentence count
 - Average sentence length

-**Rationale:** Structural features can indicate response style.
-Advocacy may correlate with longer, more complex sentence structures, while neutral responses may be more concise.

 **Weight:** Not directly weighted, used for auxiliary analysis

 ### Method 5: Emotional Language Detection